meilisearch/documentation/learn/core_concepts/indexes.md

 By adding words to a stop words list, these specific terms will be ignored during search.
 It will avoid documents being considered highly relevant because of the presence of some words in an important [attribute](/learn/core_concepts/relevancy.md#ranking-rules) or in a good [position](/learn/core_concepts/relevancy.md#ranking-rules).
 This will also greatly improve the response time because all the documents that contain only those words will not be used for documents sorting.

-For example, suppose you search for: `the great gatsby`.
+For example, suppose you search for `the great gatsby`.
 Having `the` in a film review wouldn't make the review more relevant, but adding `the` to the stop word list would improve performance show more relevant search results.

 [Learn more about stop words](/reference/features/stop_words.md)